QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 The service of `mytcp-service` running on port `444` is now accessible in `untrusted` as `localhost:444`.

-Here `@default` is used to hide the destination qube which is specified in the Qubes RPC policy by `target=mytcp-service`.
+Here `@default` is used to hide the destination PedOS VM which is specified in the PedOS RPC policy by `target=mytcp-service`.
 Equivalent call is to use the tool as follow:
 ~~~
   [user@untrusted #]$ qvm-connect-tcp ::444
 ~~~
-which means to use default local port of `unstrusted` as the same of the remote port and unspecified destination qube is `@default` by default in `qrexec` call.
+which means to use default local port of `unstrusted` as the same of the remote port and unspecified destination PedOS VM is `@default` by default in `qrexec` call.

 **2. Binding remote port on another local port**

-Consider now the case where someone prefers to specify the destination qube and use another port in untrusted,for example `10044`.
+Consider now the case where someone prefers to specify the destination PedOS VM and use another port in untrusted,for example `10044`.
 Instead of previous case, add
 ~~~
 untrusted mytcp-service allow
 ~~~
-in `/etc/qubes-rpc/policy/qubes.ConnectTCP` and in untrusted, use the tool as follow:
+in `/etc/PedOS-rpc/policy/PedOS.ConnectTCP` and in untrusted, use the tool as follow:
 ~~~
   [user@untrusted #]$ qvm-connect-tcp 10444:mytcp-service:444
 ~~~

 The service of `mytcp-service` running on port `444` is now accessible in `untrusted` as `localhost:10444`.

-**3. Binding to different qubes using RPC policies**
+**3. Binding to different PedOS using RPC policies**

-One can go further than the previous examples by redirecting different ports to different qubes.
-For example, let assume that another qube `mytcp-service-bis` with a TCP service is running on port `445`.
-If someone wants `untrusted` to be able to reach this service but port `445` is reserved to `mytcp-service-bis` then, in dom0, add the following to `/etc/qubes-rpc/policy/qubes.ConnectTCP+445`:
+One can go further than the previous examples by redirecting different ports to different PedOS.
+For example, let assume that another PedOS VM `mytcp-service-bis` with a TCP service is running on port `445`.
+If someone wants `untrusted` to be able to reach this service but port `445` is reserved to `mytcp-service-bis` then, in dom0, add the following to `/etc/PedOS-rpc/policy/PedOS.ConnectTCP+445`:
 ~~~
 untrusted @default allow,target=mytcp-service-bis
 ~~~